gatsbyjs/gatsby/docs/docs/glossary.md

 The [environment](#environment) when you're developing your code.
 It's accessed through the [CLI](#cli) using `gatsby develop`, and provides extra error reporting and things to help you debug before building for [production](#production-environment).

+### Document

+A Document Object represents any web page loaded in the browser and serves as an entry point into the web page's content

 ### DOM

 The Document Object Model, commonly referred to as "the DOM", is a standard browser API that connects web pages to scripts or programming languages by representing the structure of an HTML document in memory.
 Developers commonly interact with the DOM through [HTML](#html) markup (written in [JSX](#jsx) in Gatsby), as well as both [React](https://reactjs.org/docs/react-dom.html) and [vanilla JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction#DOM_and_JavaScript) code.
 Another important aspect of utilizing the DOM to its full potential is writing [accessible](#accessibility) HTML markup to expose a page's structure to assistive technology.